-This weekend I photoshopped some options to choose from for decorating the area above our bed.
+This weekend I photoshopped some options to choose from for decorating the space above our bed.
 I chose to go with the fabric wall piece for a few reasons.
 1. It was my favorite.
 2. It was the cheapest.
 3. I had all the supplies (minus fabric).
 4. It's easily changeable.
-5. It's so simplistic + modern.
+5. It's so simple.
 Here's how I did it and what I used:

 1. Iron that beautiful fabric.
 You don't want to have your wall art having a huge crease down the center.